Categories

 We rented a house in Joanne’s village, bought furniture, kitchen appliances, a motorbike, et cetera…

-At the advice of my in-laws, I also bought a large field in which I would slowly build our house, near to where their home was.
-Then the field was submerged in water, as all rice-fields are, but when, a few months later I ventured into it, I discovered that it was not a rice-field… It was a swamp!
-A swamp several meters deep!
+At the advice of my in-laws, I also bought a large field, near to where their home was, in which I would slowly build our house.
+The field was then submerged in water, as all rice-fields are, but when, a few months after I bought it I ventured in it, I discovered that it was not a rice-field at all!

-I had been cheated once more!
+I had once more been cheated!

 How could my in-laws not have known?
+The field was a three minutes walk away from their own house…

 I refused to suspect them of misleading me willingly, but the fact still was that I had been fooled and cheated again, and I lost the last money that I had received from my father…